This guide is intended for maintainers and developers of InvenioRDM itself.

 From technical perspective, the goal is to enable faster development of automation tasks with human involvement in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
 Also, it streamlines and centralizes the UX for how users deal with requests.

-With the above examples of request in mind we can think of requests as:
+With the above examples in mind we can think of requests as something which:

-- Requests are created by someone who can cancel the request.
+- are created by someone who can cancel it.

-- Requests are received by someone who can accept or decline the request.
+- are received by someone who can accept or decline it.

-- Requests may expire after a certain amount of time.
+- may expire after a certain amount of time.

 The key entities in the data model: